dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

             continue
         }

-        // Check if source client trusts the target client
+        // Check if source client shares its session with the target client
         // SSO is allowed if:
         // 1.
-Source client has trustedPeers: ["*"] (trusts everyone)
+Source client has ssoSharedWith: ["*"] (shares with everyone)
         // 2.
-Source client has targetClientID in its trustedPeers list if !s.clientTrusts(sourceClient, targetClientID) {
+Source client has targetClientID in its ssoSharedWith list if !s.clientSharesSessionWith(sourceClient, targetClientID) {
             continue
         }